-ROLE OF THE CRO
+ROLE OF THE RM

-- 1. The role of the CRO is defined in the IPSC rule book in Section 7.1.2.
-"The Chief Range Officer is the match official with overall responsibility for one or more courses of fire.
-The Chief Range Officer has absolute authority in all matters of safety and the CRO's authority extends to include all competitors, spectators and other persons in the vicinity of the range.
-The Chief Range Officer is responsible for the fair and equitable application of all procedural and scoring rules (under the authority of the Range Master)." - 2.
-As experienced Range Officers, you will take on new responsibilities on becoming a Chief Range Officer.
-Certainly, you will still act as the primary official (who does it all) at league and club matches but you will also be placed in charge of a complete range team in larger matches.
+- 1. The role of the RM is defined in the IPSC rule book in Section 7.1.5: - 7.1.5 Range Master ("RM") has overall authority over all persons and activities within the entire range, including range safety, the operation of all courses of fire and the application of these rules.
+All match disqualifications and appeals to arbitration must be brought to his attention.
+The Range Master is usually appointed by and works with the Match Director, however, in respect of IPSC sanctioned Level IV or higher matches, the appointment of the Range Master is subject to the prior written approval of the IPSC Executive Council. - 2.
+As experienced Range Officers, you will take on new responsibilities on becoming a Range Master.
+Certainly, you will still act as the primary official (who does it all) at league and club matches but you will also be placed in charge of a complete range team in larger competitions or in charge of the competition.
 You will very likely be required to manage a number of stages and teams at Level III and higher matches.
 You will become a manager of sorts.
-The planning and preparation of safe high-quality courses of fire as well as the direction of other officials and the smooth "on time" operation of a number of stages will be your job.
+Your job will include the planning and preparation of safe high-quality courses of fire as well as the direction of other officials and the smooth "on time" operation of a number of stages.
 Other officials will look to you to provide competent decisions on rulings they will have to make as part of your team.
-You will become an extension of the Range Master.
 Experienced CROs are often appointed as Range Master at level I and II matches, providing experience and development.

-RANGE MASTER
+RULES AND THE RANGE MASTER

-- 3. All the IPSC rules relevant to the Range Master are quoted below.
-This is quite lengthy but will give you an idea of what the duties of an CRO will be, being the understudy of the RM to some extent.
+- 3. All the IPSC Rules 2006 Edition relevant to the Range Master are quoted below.
+This is quite lengthy but will give you an idea of what the duties of the RM are.
 Some aspects are highlighted to indicate the specific authority of the RM.
-This will assist the CRO to know when to take initiative and when to obtain the RM's approval first. - 4.
-This is the only place you will find all the rules pertaining to the RM in one place, except if you extract it from the Rules yourself.
-It is in many ways an eye opener to see what the RM's duties actually are and what authority and responsibility he really has. - 5.
+It is in many ways an eye opener to see what the RM's duties actually are and what authority and responsibility he really has. - 4.
 The rules are not in number order but start at the beginning of the competition and continues through it to arbitration and calibration.
 Only the relevant part of the rule is quoted to keep it as short as possible.

-Appointment
+"Appointment